-- Written from both a librarian’s and procurement officer’s point of view
+- Written from both a librarian’s and procurement officer’s point-of-view

-- Will include examples directly related to libraries
+- Includes examples directly related to libraries

 Electronic Resource Librarians, Acquisition Librarians, Collection Development Librarians